 for butter cream

-2 sticks of butter softened but still cool
+- 2 cultured unsalted butter sticks of softened but still cool